-Marina beach is perhaps the most famous tourist spot in Chennai in addition ancient shrines such as St. Thomas Mount and the Kapileswara temple that receives a considerable number of visitors year round.
-Sight seeing activities at Chennai start at Fort St. George, home to a local museum that unveils the city’s history.
+Marina beach is perhaps the most famous tourist spot in Chennai also ancient shrines such as St. Thomas Mount and the Kapileswara temple that receives a considerable number of visitors year-round.
+Sightseeing activities at Chennai start at Fort St. George, home to a local museum that unveils the city’s history.

-The colonial British legacy in India has its testimony at Clive House which is worthy a visit.
-St. Mary’s Church is yet another attraction and is said to be first Anglican Church ever built in India.
-The city’s progressiveness and development is depicted by the intrinsic sights of automobile, software and industrial sectors lined up in the city.
-Chennai has amazingly managed to be a centre for sophisticated software and technological development while still ensuring its traditions stay intact.
+The colonial British legacy in India has its testimony at Clive House which is worthy of a visit.
+St. Mary’s Church is yet another attraction and is said to be the first Anglican Church ever built in India.
+The city’s progressiveness and development are depicted by the intrinsic sights of automobile, software, and industrial sectors lined up in the city.
+Chennai has amazingly managed to be a center for sophisticated software and technological development while still ensuring its traditions stay intact.

 Chennai also has a remarkable nightlife characterized by the trendy Pubs and Bars.
-A wide range of activities undertaken at late night are purely all about merry making accompanied by pekky music and consumption of exotic drinks.
+A wide range of activities undertaken at late night is purely all about merrymaking accompanied by perky music and the consumption of exotic drinks.
 There are many posh hotels in the city with bars and dancing floors and if you have no interest in dancing, you can rest assured that the cool music played in the bars will give you a reason to visit the bars at night.
 Visitors can still spend a good time with their families with some of the restaurants that offer a cool and comforting ambiance.

-Chennai is also a home to world class shopping malls and you are assured of a thrilling and highly exciting shopping experience in the city.
-Stylish, traditional items are sold at selected shops including brass and stone carvings, bags, leather bikinis and others.
-Some of the key shopping centers in Chennai are Anna Salai and T Nagar that are worthy a visit.
+Chennai is also home to world-class shopping malls and you are assured of a thrilling and highly exciting shopping experience in the city.
+Stylish, traditional items are sold at selected shops including brass and stone carvings, bags, leather bikinis, and others.
+Some of the key shopping centers in Chennai are Anna Salai and T Nagar that are worthy of a visit.